Screen Reader

 651

-Robust population of 651 elephants, sustained by rich habitat corridors and reliable water sources.
+Robust population sustained by rich habitat corridors and reliable water sources.

 111

-An abundant leopard population estimated at 111, coexisting with other large carnivores through habitat partitioning.
+An abundant leopard population coexisting with other large carnivores through habitat partitioning.

 25

-A small but stable hyena population recorded at 25 individuals, benefiting from scavenging opportunities and protected habitats.
+A small but stable population benefiting from scavenging opportunities and protected habitats.

 225

-A rich avian community with about 225 recorded species, including resident and migratory birds.
+A rich avian community including resident and migratory birds.

 Our Team